Vijender-Kumar/AWS-Projects/README.md

 find function used to fetch the data from the DB.

 USE command npm install or npm i to install the Node modules in VS Code.

+Note: Don't download send.js as this is for SQS functionality in AWS console.
+This can be use to save the SQS in the required SQS URL which we are going to provide(Check vijbirhman2017@gmail.com to check out the video for this implementation / URL: https://youtu.be/EKaklEUB_yA) Check out and implement accordingly.